Skip to main content

 "Birth control" or "contraception" simply means any number of methods a person may or does use in order to try to prevent pregnancy.
 So, condoms are birth control.
 The pill is birth control.
 IUDs are birth control.
 The Depo-Provera shot is birth control.
 Withdrawal is birth control.
 If you choose not to have sex or certain kinds of sex with the aim of preventing pregnancy, that's birth control, too.
 I can't answer your question specifically without knowing what form of birth control you're asking about.

 That said, on the whole, methods of birth control are safe.
-If they are prescription medications or surgical procedures they have have had to pass the rigorous review process any other kind of medication or procedure must to assure they are safe and effective.
+If they are prescription medications or surgical procedures they have had to pass the rigorous review process any other kind of medication or procedure must to assure they are safe and effective.
 Over-the-counter methods which can be purchased must also go through thorough intensive review procedures before they can be sold.
 How much or for how long a given method has been tested and reviewed generally depends on how long it has been around for and what a given countries' standards are for drug and medical review and approval.
 You can get a basic idea of what that process is like for medications of all kinds in the United States here, and can find out what that process entails for medical devices (like condoms or cervical barriers) here.

 Often, when a user here says "birth control" they're referring to one of the combined hormonal methods: to the pill, patch or ring.
 Know that the pill is actually one of the most studied medications we've got: resistance (mostly of the political or religious variety) to it when it first was in development resulted in more rigorous testing and study than we've seen with nearly any other medication I can think of, so we can be very sure it is safe overall, surer than we can for many other medications out there.
 You can even find information on clinical trials of the pill just by looking online dating as far back as the early 60's.

 On the whole, hormonal and surgical birth control methods (like the IUD or a tubal ligation) pose more potential health risks from the method itself than non-hormonal methods do.
 How safe any method is, though, differs both from method to method and from person to person.
-For example, for certain women with specific health conditions (like an existing cardiovascular problem) or health history, or who are members of a given group (like women over 35 and/or who smoke, or who already use other medications where using a hormonal method could potentially create a dangerous interaction) a method like the combined pill poses greater risks than it would for women not in those groups and/or for women not using that method.
+For example, for certain people with specific health conditions (like an existing cardiovascular problem) or health history, or who are members of a given group (like women over 35 and/or who smoke, or who already use other medications where using a hormonal method could potentially create a dangerous interaction) a method like the combined pill poses greater risks than it would for people not in those groups and/or for people not using that method.
 The risk of some types of heart disease, for instance, for users of the pill was shown in one recent study to be 2.5 times higher than for non-users.
 However, that was much more likely for women using the pill who are over 35 and/or who smoke.
 For those who aren't in one or both of those categories, there may be little to no elevation in those risks at all compared to non-users.

 I appreciated that the health writer for this piece at ABC made the connection between serious risks of hormonal contraceptive use and that of pregnancy.
 She points out that: